Fresh Fruits & Vegetables in Spring

 Blueberries

-Blueberries are one of spring’s standout fruits — naturally sweet, easy to eat and packed with goodness.
-They are well known for their antioxidant content and are also low GI and low in kilojoules.
+One of spring's standout fruits — naturally sweet, easy to eat and packed with goodness.
+Well known for their antioxidant content, they are also low GI and low in kilojoules.

-Choose firm, evenly coloured berries with a fresh appearance.
-Store in the fridge and wash only just before eating or using.
+Choose firm, evenly coloured berries.
+Store in the fridge and wash only just before eating.
+Perfect for breakfast bowls, muffins, smoothies and simple desserts.

 • Scatter over yoghurt or porridge for a quick healthy breakfast.